ML4AU/Intro-to-HPC-for-ML-on-M3/_episodes/01-What-is-a-cluster.md

 access to the resources you need, and then a *scheduler* will decide who gets to use the resources next.
-This ensures if we all want to use the same resources at the same time, there's a way to decide who gets to use it first, as the scheduler will create a *queue*.
-You can think of the scheduler playing a game of Tetris, where it's trying to fit all the resource requests together in the best way possible.
+This ensures if we all want to use the same resources at the same time, there's a method to decide who gets to go first, as the scheduler will create a *queue* of all resource requests.
+You can think of the scheduler playing a game of Tetris, where it's trying to fit all the resource requests together in the best way possible across all the nodes..
-On M3, our scheduler is called [SLURM](https://slurm.schedmd.com/).
+On M3, our scheduler is called [SLURM](https://slurm.schedmd.com/), which is widely used on HPCs.

 > ## How do we make scheduling fair?
 >